Leyla Shikhlinskaya

 Leila Farrukh gizi Shikhlinskaya (Azerbaijan Leyla Fәrrux qızı Şıxlinskaya, born June 12, 1947) is an Azerbaijani and Soviet actress, choreographer-teacher and professor.
-She earned a doctorate in art history, was awarded People's Artist of Azerbaijan, was a member of the Union of Cinematographers of the USSR and founder of the Leila Shikhlinskaya private clinic in Baku.
+She earned a doctorate in art history, was awarded People's Artist of Azerbaijan.
+She was a member of the Union of Cinematographers of the USSR and the founder of the Leila Shikhlinskaya private clinic in Baku.
 She starred in such films as Arshin Mal Alan (1965, Gulchohra), The Day Passed (1971, Esmer) and Dede Gorgud (1975, Banu-Cicek).

 Early life

 Shikhlinskaya was born in Moscow.
 Her nationality was Azerbaijani.

 Career

 She authored more than 100 scientific articles.

 Shikhlinskaya debuted in the role of Gyulchohra in Arshin Mal Alan, based on the eponymous operetta of Uzeir Hajibeyov.
 During this period she studied at the school and was engaged in ballet.
 Shikhlinskaya's partner at the trials, Rashid Behbudov (who played the protagonist in the film) was dissatisfied with the actress because of her height.
 For the role of Asmer, the main character of the film The Day Passed, actress Shafiga Mamedova was originally appointed, but she did not pass the screen test and Shikhlinskaya was selected.

 Shikhlinskaya taught three disciplines at the Bolshoi Theater school.
 From 1990 to 1992 she was the choreographer of the Diaghilev ballet company.
 In 1992 Shikhlinskaya became the artistic director of the experimental ballet creative center Sheila, organized by her in Moscow.
 In 1987, she received her Candidate of Arts.